Top 150 Frequently Asked Core Java Interview Question

 ● Unchecked Exception:

-These are the exceptions which are not checked by the compile at the time of the compilation.
+These are the exceptions which are not checked by the compiler at the time of the compilation.
 The compiler doesn’t force to handle these exceptions.
 It includes:

 126. Explain Runtime Exceptions?